 3. Longtermism - We prioritize flourishing nature, regardless of when it occurs.
 By considering larger timescales, we can avoid engaging in futile battles and instead identify high-leverage opportunities to safeguard certain species from temporary threats.

-Definition: Strategic decision making on timescales extending hundreds to thousands of years, particularly in the context of the EcoResilience Initiative.
+Definition: Strategic decision making on timescales extending hundreds to thousands of years.

-Definition: Ecosystems’ ability to self-repair and prevent the degradation of ecosystems is a key focus of the EcoResilience Initiative.
+Definition: Ecosystems’ ability to self-repair and prevent the degradation of ecosystems.

 EcoResilience Initiative